S3DFX-CYBER/BLT-Preflight-Prototype/README.md

 # BLT Preflight – RAG Demo

-This repository contains two implementations demonstrating how security documentation can be queried interactively to provide contextual guidance for contributors.
+This repository contains one implementation demonstrating how security documentation can be queried interactively to provide contextual guidance for contributors.

 The goal is to show how contributor tools like **Preflight** could provide contextual security guidance by retrieving relevant information from OWASP-style documentation.

 ---

-## Implementations
+## Implementation

 ###  — Embedding-Based Demo (`preflight_rag_demo.py`)
 A second implementation using **sentence-transformers (all-MiniLM-L6-v2)** and **ChromaDB** for semantic vector retrieval.
 This reflects the actual architecture proposed for BLT-Preflight and demonstrates genuine RAG — embedding, vector storage, and similarity search.